Angkor Wat - Birding Cambodia

 The fascinating Angkor Wat is the largest religious monument in the world, built as a Hindu temple in the early 12th century, but gradually transformed to a Buddhist Temple.
 It is the most important tourist attraction of Cambodia and obviously on many people’s bucket list.
 But there is also very good birding available nearby.

-Our tour to Cambodia focusing on the unique birds and especially a number of Critically Endangered species such as Giant Ibis, White-shouldered Ibis and White-winged Duck.
-We run this tour in cooperation with Sam Veasna Center for Wildlife Conservation – the prime conservation organization in Cambodia with projects aiming to conserve the threatened birds.
+Our tour to Cambodia focuses on the unique birds and especially many Critically Endangered species such as Giant and White-shouldered Ibises and the many threatened Vulture species.
+We run this tour in cooperation with Sam Veasna Center for Wildlife Conservation – the prime conservation organization in Cambodia – with projects aiming to conserve threatened birds.

-After the tour there will be an extension Feb 8-11 to hike Mt Aural in Cardamom Mountains for the endemic Cambodia Laughing-Thrush and several endemic subspecies.
+After the tour, there will be an extension Oct 25-28 to hike Mt Aural in the Cardamom Mountains for the endemic Cambodia Laughing-Thrush and several endemic subspecies that are potential splits.

 DETAILED ITINERARY